-Create a Website
+Create and Update Your Website

-A good website doesn’t stop at basic details, like your address, hours, and available inventory, however.
+If you already have a website with your contact details, hours, and some basic information about the products and services you provide, don’t stop there!
 A sparsely populated website can actually send a signal to customers that your business might not be well-run or attentive to their needs.
 Today’s customers want to know more about the businesses they buy from in an effort to make sure their values align with their own.

 Claim Your Business on Google